ravraj196/ravraj196/README.md

 - 🌱 I’m currently learning **Python**

-- 💬 Ask me about **Excel, Power BI and MYSQL**
+- 💬 Ask me about **Excel, Power BI and SQL**

 - 📫 How to reach me **ravrajkumar196@gmail.com**

 - ⚡ Fun fact **Did you know?
 Less than 0.5% of all data we create is ever used or analyzed.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">